Daniel Ricciardo: Visa Cash App RB team boss Laurent Mekis admits Aussie star’s exit was ‘not ideal’

 The worst-kept secret in motorsports was confirmed with Riccardo’s exit from Red Bull four days after the Singapore GP, however, Red Bull Racing did not deliver a statement or official confirmation of his departure.

-Kiwi young gun Liam Lawson took Ricciardo’s place at the United States GP on Monday morning (AEDT) and finished in sixth position, with the 22-year-old now having an even stronger chance to stay in that seat next year.
+Kiwi young gun Liam Lawson took Ricciardo’s place at the United States GP on Monday morning (AEDT) and finished in ninth position, with the 22-year-old now having an even stronger chance to stay in that seat next year.

 Laurent Mekies, Team Principal of Visa Cash App RB F1 Team, with Daniel Ricciardo's replacement Liam Lawson.